 - 5.1.
-Evidence on the extent of abuse among Young People and Adults at Risk with learning difficulties and disabilities suggests that some may be especially vulnerable to abuse, for example, those who have difficulty communicating. - 5.2.
+Evidence on the extent of abuse among Young People and Adults at Risk with learning difficulties and disabilities suggests that some may be especially vulnerable to abuse and it is also recognised that extra barriers exist when recognising abuse and neglect in this group of children. forexample, those who have difficulty communicating. - 5.2.
 Those working with Young People and Adults at Risk with special educational needs and/or disabilities often provide close support and may encounter indications of possible abuse. - 5.3.
 Whilst extra care may be needed to ensure that signs of abuse and neglect are interpreted correctly, any suspicions should be reported in the same manner as for other Young People and Adults at Risk.